 great.
 Thank you so much for sharing your personal story.
 How you're helping perfectionists around the world.
 I appreciate your time.
 I learned a lot today.

 Elizabeth Onyeabor: 43:02

 Michael Kithcart: 43:05

-Wouldn't it be great to accomplish your goals with more energy, joy and sense of calm given the tools and community you've been seeking for more satisfying success through champion you group coaching, join other business and sales professionals each month for interactive sessions on high performance topics that will move forward faster with more focus and confidence. reach a new level of growth this year by investing in yourself and your future through champion you will see details in the show notes or go to michaelwkithcart.com/group
+Wouldn't it be great to accomplish your goals with more energy, joy, and a sense of calm given the tools and community you've been seeking for more satisfying success through championing your group coaching, joining other business and sales professionals each month for interactive sessions on high-performance topics that will move forward faster with more focus and confidence? reach a new level of growth this year by investing in yourself and your future through Champion you will see details in the show notes or go to michaelwkithcart.com/group

 Get 3 new strategies every week to Champion, Challenge and Celebrate Wynning YOUR Way

 If you would like a chance to be featured on the Champions of RISK Podcast, complete the form below.